-In another manuscript (manuscript 2), we aim to identify functional connectivity-based brain markers assessed with resting state fMRI acquired prior to task performance that are associated with an individual’s aversive and appetitive learning during acquisition and extinction, and the effect of the instruction.
-Previous studies that investigated effects of appetitive and aversive learning mechanisms as well as acquisition and extinction efficacy and instruction effects revealed, amongst others, involvement of the following brain regions PFC (dorsolateral (dlPFC) and ventromedial parts), amygdala and striatum (Atlas et al., 2016; Becerra et al., 2013; Belleau et al., 2018; Fullana et al., 2016; Kincses et al., 2023; Klein et al., 2022; Leknes & Tracey, 2008; Martynova et al., 2020; Milad & Quirk, 2012; Oldham et al., 2018; Seymour et al., 2005; Wendt & Morriss, 2022).
-Following a conservative approach, we focus on these key regions of interest (ROI) in our seed-based functional connectivity (SBFC) analyses.
-Finally, we want to test whether these brain regions are also involved in mediating the effect of instruction, as would be evident in a stronger association of resting-state brain connectivity with an individual’s extinction efficacy in the instructed as compared to the uninstructed group.
+In another manuscript (manuscript 2), we aim to identify functional connectivity-based brain markers assessed with resting state fMRI acquired prior to task performance that are associated with an individual’s aversive and appetitive learning during acquisition and extinction training, and the effect of the instruction.
+US expectancy will serve as the main behavioral outcome measure as it constitutes the main outcome in the behavioral manuscript (manuscript 1) and as it has shown conditioning effects and effects of instructions on conditioning in previous studies (e.g., Duits et al., 2017; Mertens et al., 2016; Scheveneels et al., 2019; Sevenster et al., 2012).
+Since studies on the association between resting state connectivity and appetitive and aversive learning and instructions are scarce, we based our hypotheses on task-based studies, assuming that the respective regions and their connectivity will also be relevant at rest (Hashmi et al., 2014; Smith et al., 2009).
+VmPFC, amygdala, and striatum have been related to appetitive and aversive learning mechanisms including acquisition and extinction efficacy (Battaglia et al., 2022; Becerra et al., 2013; Belleau et al., 2018; Doll et al., 2009; Fullana et al., 2016; Klein et al., 2022; Leknes et al., 2011; Leknes & Tracey, 2008; Martynova et al., 2020; Milad & Quirk, 2012; Oldham et al., 2018; Sescousse et al., 2013; Seymour et al., 2005; Wendt & Morriss, 2022).
+We will investigate whether connectivity between the listed regions of interest (ROI) is associated with indices of appetitive and aversive acquisition and extinction learning.
+Finally, we want to test which brain regions are involved in mediating the effect of instruction, as would be evident in a stronger association of resting-state brain connectivity with an individual’s extinction efficacy in the instructed as compared to the uninstructed group.
+Such a finding might help tailoring individual therapy plans for chronic pain conditions.
+Regarding instruction effects, the dorsolateral PFC (dlPFC) has been shown to affect activity in the striatum and vmPFC in the context of reward and aversive reversal learning (Atlas et al., 2016; Li et al., 2011).
+Following a conservative approach, we focus on these key ROIs in our seed-based functional connectivity (SBFC) analyses.

-We postulate the following hypotheses (see Table 2 for the respective analysis plan and interpretation):
+We state the following hypotheses (see Table 2 for the respective analysis plan and interpretation):

-H1+2: We expect connectivity of the stated ROIs, extracted performing SBFC analyses, to be associated with an individual’s acquisition and extinction of both aversive (H1) and appetitive (H2) CR, as assessed by the slopes of US expectancy.
+H1+2: We expect higher functional connectivity of the stated ROIs (i.e., vmPFC, amygdala, and striatum), extracted performing SBFC analyses based on Pearson correlations, to be associated with an individual’s acquisition and extinction of both aversive (H1) and appetitive (H2) CR, as assessed by the slopes of US expectancy.

-H3+4: We expect that connectivity of the stated ROIs, extracted performing seed-based connectivity analyses (SBFC) to be associated with the effect of instruction as assessed immediately after instruction (H3) and over the course of the extinction training (H4).
-This would be evident in different slopes of the association between resting-state brain connectivity and extinction efficacy in the instructed compared to the uninstructed group.
+H3+4: We expect connectivity of the stated ROIs (i.e., dlPFC, vmPFC, and striatum), extracted performing SBFC analyses based on Pearson correlations, to be associated with the effect of instruction as assessed immediately before and after instruction (H3) and over the course of the extinction training (H4).
+This would be evident in steeper slopes of the association between resting-state brain connectivity and extinction efficacy in the instructed compared to the uninstructed group.